mtiezzi/mtiezzi.github.io/_pages/about.md

-I am a PhD candidate in Information Engineering at University of Siena, advised by [Prof. Marco Maggini](http://sailab.diism.unisi.it/people/marco-maggini/).
+I am a post-doctoral researcher in the Siena Artificial Intelligence Laboratory [SAILab](https://sailab.diism.unisi.it/), tutored by [Prof. Stefano Melacci](http://sailab.diism.unisi.it/people/stefano-melacci/).
+I obtained my PhD at the University of Siena, Italy, defending a thesis entitled "Local Propagation in Neural Network Learning by Architectural Constraints".
-I joined the Siena Artificial Intelligence Laboratory [SAILab](https://sailab.diism.unisi.it/), an exciting place to study and deepen my knowledge into Machine Learning.

 I am generally interested in Artificial Intelligence and other connected areas of computer science.
 My recent contributes are related to both the application of  Deep Learning models to computer vision and video analysis, and fundational studies regarding novel learning algorithms and neural models.
 I am particularly interested in the emerging field of non-euclidean Deep Learning, in particular in Graph Neural Networks.

 News
 ====
+- **[March 2021]** I have successfully defended my PhD thesis entitled  ["Local Propagation in Neural Network Learning by Architectural Constraints"](https://mtiezzi.github.io/posts/2021-04-26-thesis)!
+Have a look at the blog post!

 - **[December 2020]** Have a look at the slides of the talk ["An overview of Graph Neural Networks up to Lagrangian Propagation GNNs"](https://mtiezzi.github.io/talks/2020-12-04-maasai) that I gave at the Maasai institute!

 - **[September 2020]** My paper ["Focus of Attention Improves Information Transfer in Visual Features"](https://mtiezzi.github.io/publication/2020-09-25-focus) has been accepted at NeurIPS 2020 Conference!
 Have a look at the technical report [here](https://arxiv.org/abs/2006.09229)!